24 July 2025

 Exciting news from our Georgia Center for Developmental Science! 🎉

-In a collaboration with AU/UGA Medical Partnership school A study led by Dr. Linhao Zhang —recent GCDS PhD graduate, now heading to Vanderbilt for postdoc training—highlights the critical role of both sleep
+In a collaboration with AU/UGA Medical Partnership school, a study led by Dr. Linhao Zhang —recent GCDS PhD graduate, now heading to Vanderbilt for postdoc training—highlights the critical role of both sleep duration and quality of adolescent brain connectivity and mental health.

 The study, published in Brain and Behavior, utilized Fitbit data and MRI scans from over 2,800 adolescents.
 Findings show that insufficient or fragmented sleep is associated with reduced connectivity in brain networks responsible for decision‑making, self‑reflection, and information processing—factors linked to depression, ADHD, and schizophrenia.
 Teens with poorer sleep also exhibited higher impulsivity and behavioral issues (news.uga.edu).